mbabynames search ✿

 Jasmine Elise

-Put "noble and strong" next to "pledged to God" and you get a name that feels considered.
+Put "jasmine flower" next to "pledged to God" and you get a name that feels considered.
 Jasmine Elise works on paper and out loud.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Jasmine Sophia